Bethan Dainton

-Bethan Dainton (born 12 April 1989) is a Welsh rugby league player who plays as for Wigan Warriors in the RFL Women's Super League.
+Bethan Dainton (born 12 April 1989) is a Welsh rugby footballer who has represented Wales in rugby union and rugby league.
+She currently plays rugby league as a for Wigan Warriors in the RFL Women's Super League and is the captain of the Wales women's national rugby league team.

-She formerly played rugby union as back row for the Wales women's national rugby union team and Harlequins Women in the Allianz's Premier 15s.
+Dainton formerly played rugby union as back row for the Wales women's national rugby union team and Harlequins Women in the Allianz's Premier 15s.
 She made her debut for the Wales national squad in 2016, and represented them at the 2021 Women's Six Nations Championship.

+Rugby union career

 Club career

 Dainton has a long-established sporting career, having represented Wales in athletics and cross country in both Union and league codes.
 However, she did not begin playing rugby until 2015, when she was invited to play for the Dragon's sevens team by Wales player Gemma Rowland.